port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/gcp/examples/extended-specific-assets.md

 ---
 sidebar_position: 2
-title: Specific Asset Types Metadata
+title: Resource Metadata for Specific Asset
-description: Bring specific assets with extended metadata using terraform
+description: Bring assets with specific resource metadata using terraform
 ---

-# Specific Asset Types Metadata
+# Resource Metadata for Specific Asset

 In this example you are going to learn how to export GCP project's specific assets, with extended metadata for the matching asset type.